ludocode/onramp/README.md

 ## Under Construction!

 Onramp is not yet complete.
-It doesn't compile much besides itself at the moment.
-My immediate goal is to support enough of C to compile Doom for command-line.
+[It can compile Doom](https://ludocode.com/blog/onramp-can-compile-doom), but not much else at the moment.
+It is missing floating point support and most libc functionality.

 A near-term goal is to compile native compilers and tools: [TinyCC](https://en.wikipedia.org/wiki/Tiny_C_Compiler), [cproc](https://sr.ht/~mcf/cproc/)+[QBE](https://c9x.me/compile/), [chibicc](https://github.com/rui314/chibicc)/[Kefir](https://kefir.protopopov.lv/)+[binutils](https://www.gnu.org/software/binutils/), etc. A medium-term goal is to be able to boot a computer directly into a freestanding Onramp VM in order to bootstrap a modern OS kernel from source.